Reticulated python

 The reticulated python (Malayopython reticulatus) is a python species native to South and Southeast Asia.
-It is the world's longest snake, and the third heaviest snake.
+It is the world's longest snake, and the third heaviest after the green anaconda and Burmese python.
 It is a non-venomous constrictor and an excellent swimmer that has been reported far out at sea.
 It has colonized many small islands within its range.
 Because of its wide distribution, it is listed as least concern on the IUCN Red List.
 In several countries in its range, it is hunted for its skin, for use in traditional medicine, and for sale as pets.
 Due to this, it is one of the most economically important reptiles worldwide.
-In very rare cases, reticulated pythons have killed and swallowed adult humans.
+Humans, including adults, have occasionally been killed by reticulated pythons, and several well-documented cases involve victims being swallowed wholly or partly.
+Most recent reported fatal predation cases have occurred in Indonesia, especially on Sulawesi and nearby islands.